 Canada’s first agri-food sustainability index, a compilation of definitions, categories and standards, moved one step closer to becoming reality this June, following the release of a business case that signals the value of such an index.

 Backed by a consortium of 34 private and public organizations, the index will provide empirical evidence that proves the sustainability of Canada’s food system.
-It forms the cornerstone of a newly proposed Centre for Agri-Food Benchmarking, a soon-to-be authority on
+It forms the cornerstone of a newly proposed Centre for Agri-Food Benchmarking, a soon-to-be authority on farm-to-retail sustainability.

 Leading “a massive global trend”

 In the near future, sustainability will dominate all discussions around food systems, say advocates of the index.
 Spurred by the Paris Accord on Emissions, UN Sustainable Development Goals, the Convention on Biological Diversity and other initiatives, governments around the world are demanding proof of sustainability before they’ll accept exports from other countries like Canada.
 It’s “a massive global trend,” notes David McInnis, coordinator of the index and principal of DMci Strategies.

 “If we’re going to declare that Canada is one of the safest and most sustainable food systems on the planet, then we have to back it up,” McInnis explains.

 The keyword – sustainability – means different things to different sectors.
 The index captures sustainability as it relates to four indicators: the environment, the economy, health and food safety, and well-being (a category that includes working conditions and animal care).
 McInnis says these four indicators provide a comprehensive view of sustainability that’s necessary to tackle the challenges facing the food supply system.

 “If you don’t have healthy soil, then how can you be a resilient, sustainable food supplier?
 If you don’t have good, healthy people working in the system, how can you have a sustainable workforce?” he asks.